 A unique alleged offender is a person who has been recorded by Victoria Police as an alleged offender within the reference period and is represented as a count of one in the data.
 A unique offender is counted once regardless of how many offences they may have committed within the same incident or how many times they were dealt with by police during the reference period.
 If there are multiple unique alleged offenders related to a criminal event, each unique offender will be counted once in the published figures.

 Unique alleged offender data are compiled on the basis of the date that an outcome was recorded on the LEAP database.
-The outcome date is used because it is the most consistent date recorded on LEAP and directly corresponds to the status of investigation relating to the incident.
+The outcome date is used because it directly corresponds to the status of investigation relating to the incident.

 A victim report is counted when an individual, business or organisation is recorded on LEAP as being a victim of one or more criminal offences.
 A victim report count involves only one victim but can involve multiple offences and alleged offenders.
 One report may involve offences that occur over a period of time but if processed by Victoria Police as one report it will have a count of one in the published figures.
 If there are multiple victims related to a criminal event, each will have their victim report counted once in the published figures.

 An individual, business or organisation can be counted as a victim more than once within the reference period, if they have made more than one separate report to Victoria Police.
 From the year ending September 2019, data for person related victim reports will be presented separately from business or organisation related victim reports.

 Where there were multiple offences recorded within the one victim report, the report is represented for statistical purposes by an assigned offence category of the most serious offence.
 This is known as the principal offence (see Principal variable calculations).

 Victim reports data are compiled on the basis of the date that the report was created on the LEAP database, rather than the date the incident was detected by, or reported to police.
 The record create date may not be the date when the offence occurred, or the date when the offence came to the attention of police.